theVirus94/covid-19-analysis/README.md

-# covid-19-analysis
+# Covid-19-analysis

 Analysis and forecasting for Covid-19 Pandemic.
+Used NumPy stack.